Powering different sectors

 Data centres-2

 Data centres consume a lot of energy.
-Since 2010 the number of internet users has more than doubled, while data centres alone accounted for about 1% of global electricity consumption in 2021.
+Since 2010 the number of internet users has more than doubled, while data centres alone used around 340 TWh of electricity in 2022, equivalent to about 1% of global electricity consumption.
 The IT sector is responsible for close to 3% of total greenhouse gas emissions.

-Rapid digitalisation is increasing the sector’s energy demands.
-However, the IT industry is also a leader in the energy transition.
-Tech giants are the biggest corporate buyers of renewable energy, while companies have deployed different decarbonisation strategies.
+While rapid digitalisation continues to increase its energy demands, the IT industry has long been a leader of the energy transition.
+Tech businesses are among the biggest corporate buyers of renewable energy, with global companies deploying ambitious decarbonisation strategies.

 EACs take on different names in different geographies: Guarantees of Origin in Europe, RECs in North America and International RECs (I-RECs) in a growing number of countries in Asia, Latin America, and Africa.
-However, they all follow the same principles and work in similar ways.
+All EACs follow the same principles and work in similar ways.

-Ecohz can help you meet your renewable energy targets.
+Ecohz can get you to your renewable energy goals.
 We work with companies in the IT sector to procure renewable energy for their data centres from a broad supplier portfolio.
 We can also advise in designing renewable energy strategies and tailor solutions to specific needs around the world.

 Do you want to know more about our products and services?
 Let's have a chat.